Fire safety

 For more information on how you can keep yourself, your family and your neighbours safe, take a look at our fire safety advice leaflet.

-Ensure all glazing apertures are sealed correctly and not broken or loose in any way as this will void the certification.
+2. Ensure the sealing on glazing is not broken or loose in any way

-Ensure the closure shuts the door onto the latch from any position.
-Make sure all hinges are fitted correctly with no broken or missing screws.
-Doors and self-closing devices should not be tampered with.
+4. Check the closer shuts the door onto the latch from any position.
+Make sure hinges are fitted correctly with no broken or missing screws

-Any faults or damage to doors should be reported immediately.
+5. Confirm the door closes securely.
+Any faults or damage to doors should be reported immediately

-If you see anything concerning, please report it online.
+You should also allow us access to check flat entrance doors.
+If you see anything concerning, please report it.
 You could potentially save lives.

 Fire safety FAQs